This page is designed to answer the following questions:

 - Transferring and repositioning – by not following correct procedures or using equipment incorrectly, the transition of individuals could result in injuries

-- Food handling/preparation – preparing or handling food without sufficient training in food hygiene could result in an individual becoming ill (e.g. food poisoning).
+- Food handling/preparation – preparing or handling food without sufficient training in food hygiene could result in an individual becoming ill (e.g. from food poisoning).

 It is important that you understand the scope of your role in relation to health and safety and challenge your employer if they ask you to do something that you do not believe you have received adequate training for.
 You should also speak to your employer if you do not feel competent in carrying out a particular task so that they can support you to increase your competency.

-By understanding not only the things you must do with regards to health and safety but also the things you shouldn’t do, you can ensure that you provide care of the highest quality that is delivered in a safe manner, whilst minimising risk and complying with legislation, regulation, standards and best practice.
+By understanding not only the things you must do with regard to health and safety but also the things you shouldn’t do, you can ensure that you provide care of the highest quality that is delivered in a safe manner, whilst minimising risk and complying with legislation, regulation, standards and best practice.